Tag Archives: Fort Morgan

 In 1942 the fort received four GPFs, two of which (Nos.
 176 and 802) were used on Panama Mounts on top of the old Civil War-era bastions while two others were left mobile.

-The French 155 was used by lots of CA units at the time, and was somewhat road-mobile.
+The French 155 was used by many CA units at the time and was somewhat road-mobile.

 Oakland Tribune-press photo of an M1918 Canon de 155mm GPF repurposed as a mobile seacoast gun belonging to San Francisco’s Battery E, 250th Coast Artillery Regiment, California National Guard, being pulled by a pre-1932 Indiana Truck Corporation 115 3-ton truck en route to the 1940 Fourth Army Maneuvers in Monterey County.
 Later that year, the 250th Coast Artillery Regiment would mobilize and deploy to reinforce the Harbor Defenses of Sitka, Alaska.
 California Military Department Historical Collection No. 2022.1.843.